 Your job skillset brings people together to get things done and surpass new company goals.
 To advance your project manager career, you’ll need to create a project manager resume and cover letter that’s as well-rounded, cohesive, and detail-oriented as you.

 Almost everyone dreads writing cover letters!
-But luckily, we’re here to inspire and guide you with three project manager cover letter samples, a few useful tips, and an outline to get you on your way!
+But luckily, we’re here to inspire and guide you with five project manager cover letter samples, a few useful tips, and an outline to get you on your way!

 Project Manager Cover Letter Example